Shouldn’t every day be one?

 • List all the clichés about women – and bust them together!

 30. Align with the IWD Theme for the year:

-• Download the #BreakTheBias posters and ask colleagues to think about what progressive actions they can take.
-Write them on the posters, or add yellow sticky notes, listing tangible ideas and commitment
+• Download the #EmbraceEquity posters, and resources and ask colleagues to think about what progressive actions they can take.
+Write them on the posters, or add yellow sticky notes, listing tangible ideas and commitments.